hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/compare_callers_IGV.md

 ### Getting set up for IGV

-Once you generate your overlapping peaks from ChIP-Seq data, you might want to visualize it in a genome browser like IGV.
+Once you generate your overlapping peaks from ChIP-seq data, you might want to visualize it in a genome browser like IGV.
 In addition to peak calls, it is useful to look at the BAM files (IP and input) that were used to generate the peaks.

-Use FileZilla to transfer the following files to a new directory on your computer called `ChIP-Seq_visualization`:
+Use FileZilla to transfer the following files to a new directory on your computer called `ChIP-seq_visualization`:

 * `bowtie2/H1hesc_Input_Rep1_chr12_aln.bam` and `bowtie2/H1hesc_Input_Rep1_chr12_aln.bam.bai`